 Expand available Spatial Reference Systems using Well-Known Representation and Proj4Text formats.

-Source base maps from the Archive’s default maps and online mapping services like Google Maps, Bing Maps, Open Street Map and other Web Mapping Service compatible resources.
+Source base maps from the Archive’s default maps and online mapping services like Microsoft Bing Maps, Open Street Map and other Web Mapping Service compatible resources.
 Add customer owned base maps (Shapefile, GeoTiff and other formats) upon request.

 Define style appearance of Search Summary and Archive derived layers.